vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

   - The consuming service uses the sample event as is for testing these use cases
 - Maybe contract tests should focus on verifying just event structure
 - Is there any benefit of using avro, regarding schema evolution, if you do contract testing?
-- Someone has to do a POC of the whole dev process: from Pull Request to DVA and beyond..
 - What about non JVM producers/ consumer?
-  - OTPm is a C++ Kafka producer
+  - What about non Java producers?
-  - MMC UI is a Nodejs REST consumer
+  - UI is a Nodejs REST consumer